 One of the great advantages of cherry varieties is that they are more likely to ripen in a poor summer than larger tomatoes – because they have less growing to do.

-Not only are they among the earliest to ripen and sweetest taste, perhaps their most useful quality is that they will grow in the smallest of spaces – depending on the variety.
+One of their most useful qualities is that they will grow in the smallest of spaces – depending on the variety.
 Even if you only have a balcony or window-box it is still possible to grow cherry tomatoes successfully.

-Containers including large pots, hanging baskets and grow bags are also a great way to grow tomato plants that produce smaller size fruit.
+It is possible to grow many dwarf varieties in a 6 inch pot.
+Hanging baskets and upside down planters are also a great way to grow small tomato plants that produce smaller size fruit.

-Growing from Seed
+Growing Cherry Tomatoes from Seed

-Many cherry varieties are easy to grow from seed, and dwarf varieties such as Balconi Red and Sweet ‘n’ Neat won’t become leggy in periods of low light in the spring.
+Many cherry varieties are easy to grow from seed, and dwarf varieties such as Balconi Red and Sweet ‘n’ Neat won’t become leggy in periods of low light in the Spring.
 This means that they can be sown earlier without the seedlings becoming spindly.